THAI RETIREMENT VISA FAQs

 I have a retirement visa and I will be working in a Thai limited company.
 Do I need to cancel my retirement visa and proceed with work permit instead?

-If your company can issue you with a work permit and the Thailand Ministry of Labor can approve it then, there is no problem.
 It is however better if you cancel your retirement visa so that you can proceed with the appropriate Thai visa which is a Non B business visa which usually comes along with the Thai work permit.